BINF-6310L-8310L-Spring25/Problem_Set_11_PCA_human/README.md

 We want to look at how well our PCA reflects the Super Populations.
 Extract the columns that contain the Super Population and the cluster assignments.
 Use the ```table()``` function to sumarize the counts for each population in the groups.

--Do any of your clusters contain only (or mostly) a single super population?
+- Do any of your clusters contain only (or mostly) a single super population?

 ### Knit and upload your document to the Canvas site